-I am a Professor in Visualization with focus on image analysis for medical applications.
-While my base is within the Faculty of Science and Technology, one of my drives during all years has been to build bridges between Uppsala University's three disciplinary domains.
-I am currently involved in WoMHeR (a centre for women's mental health), Digital Humanities Uppsala, Medtech Science & Innovation and am subject coordinator in Computer Science.
+I am a Professor in Visualization with focus on computerised image analysis for medical applications.
+I am Director of PhD Studies at the Department of Information Technology.
+One of my drives during all years has been to build collaborations and bridges between Uppsala University's three disciplinary domains.
+I am mainly engaged in the Centre for Image Analysis, but also in the Centre for Women's Mental Health (Womher), the Centre for Digital Humanities, and Medtech Science & Innovation.

 Keywords: image analysis visualization medical engineering interactive segmentation haptics image processing